4 Relative entropy

 For more details and proofs of properties 2 and 3 see Worksheet E1.

-A further crucial property of KL divergence is the invariance property:
+A further crucial property of KL divergence is its invariance property:

 4.3 KL divergence examples